Obituary of Martha Braddock

 She is survived by her daughter, Cindy Bridges of McCool, MS; stepdaughter, Emily Braddock Jones of Starkville; grandchildren, Leslie Palmer of New York, NY, Marty Cooper (Kurt) of Montgomery, AL, Ryan Haughton of Horn Lake, MS, Brittany Bates (Allen) of Florence, MS; 2 great-grandsons, Campbell Cooper and Grayson Cooper; sister, Mary Jane Wilburn of Jackson.

 She was preceded in death by her parents, S.E. and Mary Smith; her husband, Dr. Tom N. Braddock; a boy and girl infant twin siblings; brothers, Eddie and William Smith; and her first husband of 18 years, Albert D. Simmons, Jr

-In lieu of flowers, memorials be made to First Presbyterian Church EPC, PO Box 366 West Point, MS 39773 or charity of choice, with preference to those in need in West Point and Clay County.To send flowers to the family of Martha Braddock, please visit Tribute Store
+In lieu of flowers, memorials be made to First Presbyterian Church EPC, PO Box 366 West Point, MS 39773 or charity of choice, with preference to those in need in West Point and Clay County.To send flowers to the family or plant a tree in memory of Martha Braddock, please visit Tribute Store